cds-hooks/docs/docs/specification/current.md

 ```

-## Explicit reject with dismiss reasons
+## Explicit reject with override reasons

-A CDS client can inform the service when a suggestion was rejected by POSTing an outcome of `dismissed` along with a `dismissReason` to the service's feedback endpoint.
-The CDS Client may enable the clinician to supplement the `dismissReason` with a free text comment, supplied to the CDS Service in `dismissReason.userComment`.
+A CDS client can inform the service when a suggestion was rejected by POSTing an outcome of `overridden` along with an `overrideReason` to the service's feedback endpoint.
+The CDS Client may enable the clinician to supplement the `overrideReason` with a free text comment, supplied to the CDS Service in `overrideReason.userComment`.

 ```
 POST {baseUrl}/cds-services/{serviceId}/feedback